-We are also exposed to market risk related to changes in foreign currency exchange rates, including recent changes resulting from monetary policy from the U.S. and international central banks, inflationary pressures and the Russian invasion of Ukraine.
+We are also exposed to market risk related to changes in foreign currency exchange rates, including recent changes resulting from monetary policy from the U.S. and international central banks, inflationary pressures, and geopolitical developments, or instability or volatility in the global markets.
 From time to time, we contract with vendors that are located in Asia and Europe, which are denominated in foreign currencies.
 We are subject to fluctuations in foreign currency rates in connection with these agreements.
 We do not currently hedge our foreign currency exchange rate risk.
-As of June 30, 2023 and December 31, 2022, we held limited funds and future obligations denominated in foreign currencies.
+As of September 30, 2023 and December 31, 2022, we held limited funds and future obligations denominated in foreign currencies.

 Inflation generally affects us by increasing our cost of labor, clinical trial and manufacturing costs and indirectly increasing interest rates.
 Inflation rates, particularly in the U.S., have increased recently to levels not seen in years.
-We have not seen a significant impact from inflation on our business, financial condition or results of operations during the three and six months ended June 30, 2023.
+We have not seen a significant impact from inflation on our business, financial condition or results of operations during the three and nine months ended September 30, 2023.
 However, if inflation remains at current levels for an extended period of time, or increases, our costs are likely to increase, which may negatively impact our margins and cash flows.